 He investigated corporate social responsibility policies as a vehicle to protect locals but found that they had little effect in the field of international mining.
 Legal action also had a downside.
 Publicity accompanying suits against irresponsible mining operations has caused multinationals to pull out entirely, Bone said.

 His research led him to believe that the best course would be to give an international regulatory agency the power to penalize bad practices through limiting export credits, embassy assistance or other government support to multinationals.
 His dissertation proposed an outline for reform premised on the assertion that the involvement of civil society organizations is beneficial in resolving disputes between mining companies and communities affected by mining.

 Ultimately, Bone looks to a career in academia.
-In many countries, the S.J.D. is a requirement to teach in law school.
+In many countries, the SJD is a requirement to teach in law school.
 Bone currently teaches business law as an adjunct at the University of Alberta School of Business.
 He wants to continue a career interacting with “smart, young students who are engaged,” he said.

 SJD programs are far more common in Canada than in the United States.
 But Bone and his wife saw spending time in New England as “an adventure.”
 UConn’s program emphasized the research process rather than coursework.
 This appealed to Bone, who wanted to dive into his project.